ReeceDeveloper/Rust-Plugins/Plugins/Essentials/README.md

 # Essentials

 The Essentials plugin provides extra functions to improve quality of life while playing Rust.
-All functions within the plugin (including the messages) are configurable by the end-user.

 ## Default (Plugin) Configuration